halymat/JavaScript-first-task/readme.md

    .In dynamically typed languages, type checking takes place at runtime or execution time.
 This means that variables are checked against types only when the program is executing.
 Some examples of programming languages that belong to this category are Python, JavaScript, Lisp, PHP, Ruby, Perl, Lua, and Tcl.

-7. Differentiate between the JavaScript data types ‘null’ and ‘undefined&nbsp;
+7. Differentiate between the JavaScript data types ‘null’ and ‘undefined?

    .Null: This is an intentional absence of the value.
 It is one of the primitive values of JavaScript.

    .Undefined: This means the value does not exist in the compliler.or the variable is declared, but no value has been assigned. it is the global object.